wal-yan/target-methylseq-qc/paper/paper.md

 | sample-01 | /path/to/sample-01.bai | /path/to/sample-01.bam     |
 | sample-02 | /path/to/sample-02.bai | /path/to/sample-02.bam     |

-Whereas the `bed_filter` mode requires a different set of columns in the input samplesheet CSV file, as shown in table []{label="samplesheet-2"}
+Whereas the `bed_filter` mode requires a different set of columns in the input samplesheet CSV file, as shown in Table []{label="samplesheet-2"}

 | sample    | bedGraph                    |
 |-----------|-----------------------------|